Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/gettingstarted.md

 ## A foreword on wallpaper resolutions

 Before you get started with any image you import, first make sure that your main background image represents a real screen resolution.
-The example image we use for this guide is 1920x1080 which is the most commonly used resolution on computer screens.
+The example image we use for this guide is 1920 x 1080 which is the most commonly used resolution on computer screens.

 If you would like, you can read the [Project Resolution](/scene/performance/resolution) guide for a lengthier explanation before you get started with your first wallpaper and the rest of this guide.